 Saint Louis University and its faculty are committed to supporting our students and seeking an environment that is free of bias, discrimination and harassment.
 If you have encountered any form of sexual misconduct (e.g. sexual assault, sexual harassment, stalking, domestic or dating violence), we encourage you to report this to the University.

-If you speak with a faculty member about an incident of misconduct, that faculty member must notify SLU's Title IX coordinator, Anna R. Kratky (DuBourg Hall, room 36; anna.kratky@slu.edu; 314-977-3886) and share the basic fact of your experience with her.
+If you speak with a faculty member about an incident of misconduct, that faculty member must notify SLU's Title IX coordinator, Anna R. Kratky (DuBourg Hall, room 36; anna.kratky@slu.edu; 314-977-3886) and share the basic facts of your experience with her.
 The Title IX coordinator will then be available to assist you in understanding all of your options and in connecting you with all possible resources on and off campus.

 If you wish to speak with a confidential source, you may contact the counselors at the University Counseling Center at 314-977-TALK.
-View SLU's sexual misconduct policy:
+To view SLU's sexual misconduct policy and for resources, please visit the Office of the General Counsel.